MontreyYy/CONFIG-CSGO/README.md

 <b>Multicore-Rendering:</b> Enable (gives you more FPS)<br>

-<b>Multisampling Anti-Aliasing Mode: 4MXAA (gives a small smothing on endges but lets you still see people behind headshot boxes as a square.
+<b>Multisampling Anti-Aliasing Mode:</b> 4MXAA (gives a small smothing on endges but lets you still see people behind headshot boxes as a square.
 This is because of to small details (u only can see 1 or 2 pixels of a model) get pixeled out.)<br>

 <b>FXAA Anti-Aliasing:</b> Disable (FXAA is searching for sharp edges like cables, wall corners or simular things and smoothes them out by using a blure matrix.
 The blur is just 0.1% but strong enough to make it even harder to recognize people moving or behind headshot boxes)<br>